Explore Disability and Debt Topics

 Dealing With Debt Collectors on Disability

 Debt collectors may not know (or care) that your income is protected.
 They will still call, send letters, and threaten lawsuits.
 Your rights: Request debt validation in writing.
 Send a cease and desist letter to stop calls.
 If sued, respond by asserting your exemptions.
-Report FDCPA violations -- if a collector threatens to garnish disability income they know is exempt, that is an FDCPA violation.
+Report FDCPA violations - if a collector threatens to garnish your wages or disability income they know is exempt, that is an FDCPA violation.

 Many collectors use fear and ignorance as weapons.
 Knowing that your benefits are protected takes away their power.